onomyprotocol/onex/README.md

 # ONEX chain repository

-Please open network specific folder i.e. onex-mainnet-1 for config files
+Please open network specific chain folder i.e. chain/onex-mainnet-1 for network specific config files

-Will add detailed description later
+Run `make build` to build the binary.
+Run `make install` to install the binary

+See `/tests` for more info.
+See `/docs/docs.go` for openapi build.